Stephen Verderame

 About

 Hi, I’m Stephen.
-I’m mainly interested in programming languages (PL) and compilers, but I’m also fond of computer architecture, and graphics.
-Right now, I’m particularly interested in compiler technologies and languages for heterogeneous, parallel, or high-performance computing.
-However, I like a broad range of PL-related things.
+I’m mainly interested in programming languages (PL) and compilers, but I’m also fond of computer architecture and graphics.
+I recently starting working as a compiler engineer on Metal, Apple’s graphics and GPU programming language.
+I like a broad range of PL-related things with some special interest in compiler technologies and languages for heterogeneous or parallel computing

 I also compete in XC mountain bike races (with the occasional road race) and enjoy cooking.
 I like to think of myself as a mildly competitive amateur XC racer.